needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/VirtualTransaction.md

 ## Overview

-A __Virtual Transaction__ is a [catalog item] dedicated to purchases using virtual currencies and counterparts.
+A __Virtual Transaction__ manages the exchange of specific in-game items and/or currencies for other items and/or currencies.
+As the heart of your [Game Economy](../GameSystems/GameEconomy.md), virtual transactions can be extremely useful for a crafting system, for example, or to use currency to purchase items.
+Game play can decide when a transaction is executed and the appropriate costs are consumed and payouts received.
+Each Virtual Transaction is a [catalog item] dedicated to purchases using virtual currencies and counterparts.

 This type of transaction has 2 specifics fields: